shehanpeiris/es6_for_everyone/README.md

 ### Module 2: Improvements to Functions

-**The Introduction Arrow Functions**
+**The Introduction of Arrow Functions**
   Benefits:
   * more concise
   * implicit returns
   * anonymous functions
     * these are functions without names; typically used as an argument to other functions or as an Immediately Invoked Function Expression (IIFE)
   * doesn't rebind the value of `this`
     * with arrow functions, `this` is bound to the object in which the arrow function was defined.
 This means it inherits `this` from the parent object.
 The main value of this is the ability to use `this` more easily in nested functions.
 For example, with event listeners, you want to update the button (the `this`) the user clicked.

 **Default Function Arguments**
 ES6 now allows us to define default function arguments in the initial line of function definition.